-College students everywhere tap into resources to help them fund education, and online students can too.
+College students everywhere tap into resources to help them fund their education, and online students can too.
 Ensure that the cost of attendance at your program is as low as possible.
-Then, you might consider applying for financial aid, such as private scholarships and federal grants and loans.
+Then, you might consider applying for financial aid, including private scholarships and federal grants and loans.

 Attend a nonprofit school.

 The cost of an online degree program depends primarily on the school and its status as a nonprofit or for-profit institution.
 Nonprofits are generally much cheaper.
 Tuition rates can also be affected by a student’s chosen field of study and status as an in-state or out-of-state applicant (if the school is public).

 Cross-check the price of your online degree with the cost of a traditional degree program.

 In theory, an online degree should cost less than a traditional degree in the same field because a student’s tuition dollars do not have to go toward maintaining a campus.
 This isn’t the case for every student, however.

 Students considering online degree programs at a brick-and-mortar university, for example, ought to compare the price of an online credit hour and a traditional credit hour.
 Oftentimes, the price per credit hour for an online class maybe fixed for everyone.
 In-person credit hours, on the other hand, may cost less for in-state students than out-of-state students.
 In-state students may therefore find that taking in-person classes is actually cheaper than taking online classes.
 For that reason, it is always advised that you check with your school (if it offers both online and traditional programs) to make sure that your online degree really is saving you money on tuition.

 Drop any extraneous courses before the drop date.